crispab/crisp-dna/_docs/what-is-crisp.md

 We believe these values lead to personal happiness as well as business success.

 Basically, we are trying to find the sweet spot between being an independent consultant (full freedom, no support), and being an employee (little freedom, lots of support).

+In geek-terms, Crisp is a "runtime environment for consultants" :o)